vegafusion/vegafusion.github.io/_sources/roadmap.md.txt

 ## Python Dashboard Environments

 The VegaFusion Jupyter Widget was intentionally designed to push as much logic as possible into the `vegafusion-wasm` package.
 The logic that is left in the Jupyter Widget extension is primarily related to client-server communication, and html layout.
-With this approach, it shouldn't require a substantial amount of addition code in order to support alternative dashboard environments.
+With this approach, it shouldn't require a substantial amount of additional code in order to support alternative dashboard environments.

 (roadmap_dash)=
 ### Dash support